 More than anything, for me as a writer, seeing my work published means that the project is no longer really mine.
-I’ve always felt that way, for trade articles, commentary, short stories, or novels.
+I’ve always felt that way for everything I’ve published: trade articles, commentary, newsletters, short stories, reviews, handbooks, and novels.
 Once something is published, it mostly belongs to the reader (and, to a certain extent, the publisher).
 However, what is not yet published is a bird hanging around the author’s neck.
-And as much as walking around with some rare, feathered creature flapping around your neck can be annoying, imagine how the poor bird feels squirming and flailing against the chest of a partially pompous, strangely egoistic, easily distracted, day-dreaming, overly self-important know-it-all.
+And as much as walking around with some rare, feathered creature flapping around your neck can be annoying, imagine how the poor bird feels squirming and flailing about the chest of a partially pompous, strangely egoistic, easily distracted, day-dreaming, overly self-important know-it-all.

 I’ve felt bad, then, for my biggest project yet, dangling from my neck wherever I’ve gone over the past year.
 It’s true that I myself looked silly most of the time, however, that goofy bird, trapped and understandably frustrated and annoyed, has been ready to spread its wings and explore the world on its own for a very long time now.